-The best trackpads come with helpful features like support for multi-touch gestures, allowing input from up to five fingers, plus customisable shortcuts to speed up your workflow on common tasks.
-Plus, there are a number of quality options around – though if you'd like to check out a wider range of mice, our best mice post will help.
+Decent trackpads come with useful features such as support for multi-touch gestures, which allow input for up to five fingers, plus a range of customisable shortcuts to speed up your workflow on common tasks.
+There are plenty of quality model around, but if you'd also like to check out a wider range of mice, our best mouse post will help.

 Also, if affordability is important to you, trackpads are a great option.
 And working with one is just like using a phone, tablet or touchscreen laptop, so you'll get used to it quickly.
 Of course, if you want a device with an inbuilt trackpad, check out our round up of the best laptops for graphic design.
 Or alternatively, you could pair it with one of these best iMac alternatives.

 The Apple Magic Trackpad 2 is the gold standard in trackpads, and one of very few that supports macOS.
 It features a lower profile than Apple's first iteration, keeping your hand in a natural, flat position while you tap and slide across its smooth glass surface.

 There's support for all the gestures you can perform on a MacBook, and Force Touch technology allows you to perform different tasks by applying different amounts of pressure.
 It's also completely wireless, connecting instantly to your Mac via Bluetooth and recharging quickly via a Lightning port.
 The best trackpad for macOS, you won't want to go back to a mouse.